nitotm/efficient-language-detector/README.md

 ```bash
 $ composer require nitotm/efficient-language-detector
 ```
-Use `--prefer-dist` to omit tests/, misc/ & benchmark/
+- `--prefer-dist` will omit *tests/*, *misc/* & *benchmark/*, or use `--prefer-source` to include everything
+- Install `nitotm/efficient-language-detector:dev-main` to try the last unstable changes
-Alternatively, download / clone the files will work just fine.
+- Alternatively, download / clone the files can work just fine.
 (Only *small* DB install under construction)